-This particular scope peaked my interest because of the .22 optimized Plex reticle, which I am a big fan of.
+This particular scope piqued my interest because of the .22 optimized Plex reticle, which I am a big fan of.
 At 50 yards you can easily and accurately hit targets at 100 yards using the hold over points.
 This scope is perfect for those of you who like a bit of versatility out of your .22 rifles and would perform fantastically in varmint hunting.

-This scope does come in two flavors, however, I do recommend the 2-7x over the 3-9x for the simple reason that I think 7x is enough for a .22 rifle and 3x is a little tight for close range shots.
+This scope does come in two flavors, however, I do recommend the 2-7x over the 3-9x for the simple reason that I think 7x is enough for a .22 rifle, and 3x is a little tight for close-range shots.
 Of course, the 3-9x is definitely usable and a viable option so choose whichever works for you!

 - Index-matched Hi-Lume multicoating system for optimum light transmission and glare reduction

-- Ballistic Plex .22 optimized reticle
+- .22 optimized Ballistic Plex reticle

 - Double spring tensioning to provide zero holds even after a major drop